-Care or support a friend or family member
+Care for or support a friend or family member

-Take a walk, ride your bike, jog and be in nature for exercise — just keep at least six feet between you and others in the community.
+Take a walk, ride your bike, jog, and be in nature for exercise — maintain six feet of distance from others

-Walk your pets and take them to the veterinarian if necessary
+Walk your pets and take them to the veterinarian, groomer or trainer (drop-off only)

 Help someone to get necessary supplies

 Go to work unless you are providing essential services as defined by this Order

 Visit friends and family if there is no urgent need

 Maintain less than 6 feet of distance from others when you go out, as possible